oshied/protocol-forge/README.md

 # Set the protocol name, in this example it is assumed the name is the same as the sub-directory
 export PROTOCOL_NAME="$(basename $(pwd))"

+# Set the build maintainer
+export BUILD_MAINTAINER="Kevin Carter <kevin@cloudnull.io>"

+# Set the ExecStart path.
+CI will set this option to the first item in the MANIFEST but you can
+# define it to be anything you want.
+export BUILD_EXEC="$(head -n 1 MANIFEST)"

 # create a location to retrieve the new debian package
 mkdir /tmp/packages